Blog / Account takeover

 As we’ve already seen, there are lots of shady actors with information to sell.
 From there, it doesn't take much for an enterprising fraudster to manipulate an agent into helping change a password or email address on a food delivery account.

-How are merchants monitoring account takeover?
+How are merchants monitoring account takeovers?

 Our research has shown that food delivery merchants are most likely to track password and email changes.
 While these activities can be big red flags, we have found that attackers are more likely to change the phone number than the email address.
 Around 10% of attackers changed the email address, while 48% changed the phone number.
 In around 15% of attacks, the phone number on the account was changed twice or more.
 But, only 52% of merchants say they track phone number changes.